open-contracting-extensions/ocds_budget_breakdown_extension/README.md

 * ```budget.period``` should be used to capture the total period over which the budget applies.
 * ```budget.sourceEntity``` should be ommitted.

+Where ```budget.budgetBreakdown``` is used to express a multi-source budget but the organization details are not known for one or more parts of the budget, for example in a PPP where part of the budget will be provided by the successful private sector bidder, the ```sourceEntity.name``` field should be used to provide a free text explanation of the source of the budget, e.g. "Private sector investment from successful bidder".

 ## Examples

 ### Multi-source budgets